rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My motivation to become a pianist started at 13 years old when my father bought an awesome, beginner-friendly electronic piano.
+- My motivation to become a pianist started at 13 years old when my father bought an electronic piano.
-- I enrolled on a summer piano class together with my cousin in **Regis Benedictine Academy** located in Batangas City, Philippines at 15 years old.
+- I enrolled on a summer piano class in **Regis Benedictine Academy** located in Batangas City, Philippines at 15 years old.
-- With continuous learning and motivation, my piano skills developed over time ranging from ability to play nursery rhymes up to the iconic songs adaptation and various classical songs like Fur Elise composed by Beethoven.
+- With continuous learning and motivation, my piano skills developed over time ranging from ability to play nursery rhymes up to iconic songs adaptation and classical music.
-- I have experienced playing grand piano in **Pontefino Hotel** and **Robinsons Mall Lipa** since the last quarter of year 2022 as a visitor.
+- I have experienced playing grand piano in **Pontefino Hotel** and **Robinsons Mall Lipa** since the last quarter of the year 2022.

 ### Game Developer 🎮

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My position to become a game developer as a **Notecharter** has started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) by a Malaysian developer who worked in O2Jam (AngelJam) private server discussing how to create musical notes that synchronizes to the beat of the song.
+- My position to become a **Notecharter** started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) discussing how to create musical notes that synchronizes to the beat of the song.
 - With continuous learning and motivation, I finally got a chance to become one of the contributors in the game market following senior's advice regarding the output of my works.
 I met some amazing developers and panelists from around the world.
-- I have experienced working in various O2Jam organizations maintaining the same position as a Notecharter:
+- I have experienced working in the following organizations:
   - AngelJam (2012-2013)
   - Palace of Sound (2014-2016)
   - O2Jam V3 (2014-2018)